bredelings/BAli-Phy/TODO/ChangeableTypes.md

         read USE i as i'
         case a ! i' of tmp ->
           merged {
-            readcase USE tmp of
+            read USE tmp as tmp' in
+            case tmp' of
               Just x  -> Just x
               Nothing -> Nothing
           }
       }

 Here `tmp` is computed from `a ! i'`.
-If `tmp` is not materialized as a heap cell, then `readcase USE tmp` has no stable heap target.
+If `tmp` is not materialized as a heap cell, then `read USE tmp` has no stable heap target.
 The current machine would need let-floating or allocation so that `tmp` names a heap cell.
-Since `readcase` has no case binder, returning the observed value means reconstructing it in each alternative.

 The `merged` notation is a possible future extension.
 It means that the selected continuation keeps evaluating in the same protected step, rather than